 Virtual buying has continued and increased as well.
-We’re seeing more buyers purchase property via virtual tours with limited power of attorneys, which allows a sale to occur without the buyer stepping foot in Nicaragua.
-Contact us know if you would like more information on how this process works.
+We’re seeing more buyers purchase property via virtual tours with limited power of attorney, which allows a sale to occur without the buyer stepping foot in Nicaragua.
+Contact us if you would like more information on how this process works.

 Inventory is Low

 Supply has not been able to keep up with demand, and my previous prediction of low inventory in 2021 has come to fruition.
 Homes priced below the $200,000 – $250,000 USD price point are being gobbled up, and there are now significantly fewer homes in this price range than at the beginning of the year.

 There has also been a good amount of sales above the $300,000 USD price point in San Juan del Sur and the developments of Tola; equally, fewer homes are available in this price range.

 Although there is a clearly higher demand for existing homes and condos, we also see an uptick in land purchases – from half a million dollar+ beachfront lots in Hacienda Iguana to ocean view lots for under $50,000 USD in San Juan del Sur.
 Many of these buyers plan to build immediately or in the near future, a change from the speculative land buyers from a few years ago and a distinct shift in the local real estate market.

 Commercial Flights Available

 We now have commercial flights to and from Nicaragua via Avianca, which has increased the number of visitors/tourists and allowed buyers to see properties firsthand.